deephaven/deephaven-core/web/WebDevelopersGuide.md

  Column.
  * `filter():FilterValue` - Creates a new value for use in filters based on this column.
 Used either as a parameter to another filter operation, or as a builder to create a filter operation.
+ * `formatColor(String condition, String color): CustomColumnColor` - Return a `CustomColumnColor` object to apply using `applyCustomColumns` with the parameters specified.
+ * `formatRenderer(String renderer): CustomColumnRenderer` - Return a `CustomColumnRenderer` object to pass the `applyCustomColumns`
  * `sort():Sort` - Creates a sort builder object, to be used when sorting by this column.

 ###### Properties